Zelakolase/GCKit/Application/src/Cyclops/README.md

 It is noteworthy that the algorithm expects a weighted **directed** graph.

 ## Philosophy
 It is assumed that nodes with a lot of ingoing and outgoing connections with near weights are not suitable to be clustered due to their membership in multiple potential clusters at the same time.
-The algorithm excludes these nodes and make hierarchial clusters with head and members, where heads give most value.
+The algorithm excludes these nodes and make hierarchial clusters with head and its highest 50% of edges, where heads give most value.

-## Document
-The supplied document has the theoretical algorithm, as a part of PPI network clusterization project.
-The theoretical idea is licensed under Apache license.
-The original BY-NC-SA license is applied to all of the source code.